josh-hs-ko/Thesis/README.md

 An isomorphism between two families of sets in `Fam` can be broken into isomorphisms between corresponding sets in the two families.
 There is a canonical way of forming pullbacks in `Fam`, namely taking the set-theoretical pullbacks of the index set and corresponding sets in the families.
-The forgetful functor from `Fam` to `Fun` preserves this pullback, and is hence pullback-preserving.
+The forgetful fun⁻ctor from `Fam` to `Fun` preserves this pullback, and is hence pullback-preserving.

 #### Prelude.Function.Isomorphism
 Various ways to construct isomorphisms in `Fun`.

 #### Prelude.InverseImage
-Definition of inverse images of a function, and definition of set-theoretic pullbacks in terms of inverse images.
+Definition of inverse images of a fun⁻ction, and definition of set-theoretic pullbacks in terms of inverse images.

 #### Prelude.Preorder
 Converse of preorders, setoids derived from preorders, implication as a preorder, and indirect reasoning combinators.